timjogorman/RicherEventDescription/guidelines.md

 sets, but where the set has been defined provisionally in context:

 - Young Denver **voters**<sub>GEN</sub> only turn out in high numbers during presidential elections.
-- My senior **class**<sub>ACTUAL</sub> performed quite well on the **SAT**<sub>GEN</sub>
+- My senior **class**<sub>ACTUAL</sub> performed quite well on the **SAT**<sub>ACTUAL</sub>

-For these, test whether you can paraphrase them using "the kind X that Ys" without changing the meaning.
+For these, test whether you can paraphrase them using "the kind of X that Ys" without changing the meaning.
 For example:

 - same meaning: **The kind of young people in Denver that vote**<sub>GEN</sub> only turn out in high numbers during presidential elections.
 - changes meaning: **The kind of people that are in my senior class**<sub>ACTUAL</sub> performed quite well on **the SAT**<sub>ACTUAL</sub>

 A third kind of option for ENTITY modality is that of HYPOTHETICAL entities.
-Hypothetical entities are not just entities participating in a hypothetical situation -- all sorts of entities can be involved in hypothetical worls -- but rather an entity that would not exist outside of that hypothetical possible world.
+Hypothetical entities are not just entities participating in a hypothetical situation – all sorts of entities can be involved in hypothetical worlds – but rather an entity that would not exist outside of that hypothetical possible world.

 - If he did have a Mustang<sub>hypothetical</sub>, he would wreck it.